 The Business Side of Music Podcast

-We are proud to present a new weekly version of the podcast!
-Hosted by Bob Bender and friends, it features industry experts and guest artists discussing what it takes to be a successful working musician, songwriter or industry professional in today's volatile music landscape!
+Hosted by Bob Bender and friends, this weekly podcast features industry experts and guest artists discussing what it takes to be a successful working musician, songwriter or industry professional in today's volatile music landscape!

 About Bob Bender: